 In celebration of Greek Independence Day, towns and villages throughout Greece, so also in Gythio, hold a military as well as a school flag parade, during which schoolchildren march in traditional Greek costume and carry Greek flags.

-During the summer time the Municipality of Eastern Mani organise a lot of cultural activities, with traditional and modern music and dance, modern and ancient theatre, exhibitons and other events also especially for children.
+During the summer months August until September of each year the Municipality of Eastern Mani with its Mayor domicile in Gythio organizes a lot of cultural events, with traditional and modern music, theatre, exhibitons and other events also especially for children.

 Every year, round 14 to 20 September, in Gythio takes place a commercial fair.
 Merchants and vendors from all over Greece gather here to sell their goods under tents.
 You can buy almost anything at this "Panigyri", clothes, kitchen utensils, agricultural tools, carpets, curtain fabrics, silverware, toys, accessories, forklore handicrafts etc.